flet-dev/website/docs/tutorials/python-realtime-chat.md

 ## Getting started with Flet

-It's a good tradition to start from "Hello, world!" app!
+It's a tradition to start with "Hello, world!" app!

 Flet requires Python 3.7 or above.
-To create a web app in Python with Flet, you need to install `flet` module first:
+To create a Flet app in Python, you need to install `flet` module first:

 ```bash
 pip install flet